Azure/azure-sdk-for-python/README.md

 ### Management: Previous Versions
 For a complete list of management libraries which enable you to provision and manage Azure resources, please check [here](https://azure.github.io/azure-sdk/releases/latest/all/python.html).
 They might not have the same feature set as the new releases but they do offer wider coverage of services.
 Management libraries can be identified by namespaces that start with `azure-mgmt-`, e.g. `azure-mgmt-compute`

-### Management

-Libraries which enable you to provision specific resources.
-They are responsible for directly mirroring and consuming Azure service's REST endpoints.
-The management libraries use the `azure-mgmt-<service name>` convention for their package names.

 ## Need help?